amaze18/GamifyNovi/README.md

 Deployed for testing at : https://cvo-app-selfie.streamlit.app/

-# CVotemp: Jayden Lim Persona Chat Interface
+# Gamification of NoviAI : Jayden Lim Persona Chat Interface

 This is a Streamlit-based interactive application that simulates multi-turn conversations with a fictional persona named **Jayden Lim**.
 The app supports both free-form conversation and 36 structured activities.
 Jayden's tone, slang, and behavior are governed by a strict persona specification embedded at runtime.